 While the normal carb contains four calories per gram, fiber does only contain two, so you are still reaping some benefit.

 But if you manage to tally up 40 grams of fiber a day thanks to the fact you are eating such high fiber sources to keep your net carbs down, this could be another 80 calories you need to account in your total calorie intake.

 It should be taken from your fat sources.
 Since protein recommendations do need to stay firm to help prevent lean muscle mass loss, this would mean you need to drop your fat intake by that same 80 calories per day – if you hope to see the same rate of fat loss that is.

 It is a bit of math work you need to do to make use of it, but it’s something that can be worth it in the end.

-It’s also worth noting that if you plan to do intense exercise, this too can bump your daily carb intake up.
-Most people who exercise regularly will look at the targeted ketogenic diet rather than the standard ketogneic diet, which means you ‘target’ your workout period with carbohydrates.
+It’s also worth noting that if you plan to do intense exercise, this can allow you to bump your daily carb intake up.
+Most people who exercise regularly will look at the targeted ketogenic diet rather than the standard ketogenic diet, which means you ‘target’ your workout period with carbohydrates.